Putin, Lukashenko hold talks on defence, economic ties | Politics

 Lukashenko mentioned the arrest of a man accused of launching a recent drone attack that damaged a Russian early warning and control aircraft based in Belarus.
 Belarusian security agencies are working to uncover caches containing weapons and explosives, he added.

-The Belarusian leader cited the importance of close defense cooperation and asserted that Belarusian factories have developed the expertise to replace Western companies as a source of electronic components for Russian weapons.
+The Belarusian leader cited the importance of close defence cooperation and asserted that Belarusian factories have developed the expertise to replace Western companies as a source of electronic components for Russian weapons.

-"We oriented ourselves toward the West in the past, but now we have come to realise that they aren't our friends and we need to produce all that ourselves," Lukashenko said.
+"We oriented ourselves toward the West in the past, but now we have come to realize that they aren't our friends and we need to produce all that ourselves," Lukashenko said.

+Lukashenko has been in power for nearly 29 years, relentlessly cracking down on dissent and relying on Russian subsidies to run Belarus' Soviet-style economy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)